searchspring/snap/README.md

 }
 ```

-<h3 id="SearchMiddlewear">Middlewear</h3>
+<h3 id="SearchMiddleware">Middleware</h3>
-Now that our SearchController is defined, we can optionally attach middlewear to hook into various events.
+Now that our SearchController is defined, we can optionally attach middleware to hook into various events.
 There are two ways of doing this, using the Controller's `use` or `on` methods

 #### via `use` method:
 ```typescript